Job Title: Barbara Holley Library Intern, Musselman Library, Gettysburg College

 Hours: 37.5 hours/week, weekdays

 The Barbara Holley Library Intern will work closely with all library departments and gain valuable experience in many aspects of library operations, procedures, and management.
+In addition to hands-on work experience, the intern will be provided with additional professional development opportunities.

 Research & Instruction Department: